DiaAzul/Posh-Predictive-Text/README.md

 > PowerShell module providing predictive text completions for common CLI tools.

 Most people will be familiar with predictive text on mobile phones.
 Posh-predictive-text brings the same capability to the PowerShell command line interface for common CLI tools used within the software development and data science community.

+Modern command line tools are highly configurable and have many parameters.
+It is difficult to remember them all.
+Posh Predictive Text improves productivity, not only by providing suggested completions, but also providing a pop-up list of suggestions with tooltips.
+These tooltips remove the need to break off from enter the command and search documentation for the correct parameter name.

+In addition, Posh Predictive Text is also able to suggest a limited number of parameter arguments.
+For instance when using conda to activate an environment a list of environments is shown.

-PoshPredictiveText provides suggested completions:
+PoshPredictiveText provides suggested completions in the following situations:

 - When a partial argument is entered and the `tab` key is pressed.
 Successive suggestion appear each time the `tab` key is pressed.